There are a lot of ways to make money as a graphic designer if you have a bit of creativity.

 Choose your best work.
 You’re going for quality, not quantity.

 Creating a website is not expensive and difficult if you use a platform like Pixpa.
 It’s an easy, drag-and-drop portfolio builder for photographers and creators.
-Fully customizable, stunning website themes to showcase your work is mobile-ready.
+Fully customizable, stunning website themes to showcase your work are mobile-ready.

 If you want to sell your services and/or create packages deals on your website, explore WordPress.
 You don’t need coding knowledge to use WordPress, but you need little practice to get used to it.
 Here is everything you need to know about WordPress.